 One of the keys to this collaboration is the connection of Microsoft’s digital twin ontology to Cosmo Tech’s proprietary CoSML language. “which represents entities, interactions, as well as dynamics and possible scenarios.”
 Cosmo Tech CEO and Co-Founder, Hugues de Bantel, adds:

 “We worked for a few months to connect the DTDL part to our CoSML language and our models.
 This makes it possible to synchronize information from the real world with simulations made using our technology.
 DTDL ontologies are static, and we bring a dynamic approach.”

 While use cases for digital twins are many and varied, Microsoft and Cosmo Tech believe there are clear applications in the manufacturing and energy sectors.
-Supply chain planner and managers, too, are likely to benefit from the combination of the ADT and the Simulation Digital Twin according to de Bantel:
+Supply chain planner and managers, too, are likely to benefit from the combination of the ADT and the Prescriptive Simulation Twins according to de Bantel: